Michigan Divorce Lawyer

 In this article, you will learn:

 Divorcing couples have several options in Michigan.
-They can choose facilitative divorce, mediation using one attorney if it is appropriate, or each person can have their own attorney.
+They can choose facilitative divorce, mediation using one attorney if it is appropriate, or each person can have their own divorce attorney.
+The Michigan divorce attorney at Legacy Legal and Business Services can help determine what is the next best step to take.

-How Time Sharing Or Custody May Be Determined In Michigan When A Couple Is Divorcing
+How Time Sharing Or Custody is Determined in a Michigan Divorce

 In Michigan, when a divorcing couple has minor children, the court looks to establish legal custody and physical custody.
 Legal custody is who will be making the legal decisions for the minor children about healthcare, school, and activities.
 The court strives for joint legal custody so both parties can work together to make the child’s important life decisions.
 Sometimes, it is not possible because the parents are not able to agree on anything or communicate in a productive manner.
 In that event, the court will award one party the decision-making power.
 Physical custody is the custody that determines who or where the minor children will be with or where they spend most of their time.
 In order to determine physical custody, the court must look at the best interest of the minor child standard, which is based on a combination of best interest factors that the judge utilizes to help determine who the minor child should live with.